 the carvings have baleen eyes or trim used in them.

 It is legal for the Eskimo in Alaska to

 carve ivory and use other marine mammal parts so long as there is a

 significant transformation of the item.
 It is illegal for

 non-Natives to own the raw, unworked ivory tusks or other marine mammal

 Our Gxx codes denote individual pieces.
-If you would like to order a specific xxxxx, please go to our Gallery to pick the exact one shown.
+If you would like to order a specific one, please go to our Gallery to pick the exact one shown.

 Genus and species: Odobenus